Published • loading... • Updated

 Veteran zookeeper Jian Rangkharasamee violated safety protocols by exiting his vehicle in the lion enclosure, leading to a fatal attack by six or seven lions at Safari World.

-- A longtime zookeeper, Jian Rangkarassamee, was mauled to death by a pack of lions at Safari World Bangkok on September 10, as he exited his vehicle in the open enclosure.
+- A zookeeper, Jian Rangkharasamee, was killed by lions at Safari World in Bangkok on September 10, as he exited his vehicle to feed them, according to Nation Thailand.

 Insights by Ground AI